-In other words, you eat ice cream, pizza, and, of course, your fish oil capsules.
+In other words, you eat ice cream, pizza, and, of course, take your fish oil capsules.
 Because fish oil without the fish itself has to be a good idea, right guys?
 Reductionism has always been reliable within the biological interface.

-In our universe, eat all of this in a 9 hour span.
+In our universe, you eat all of this in a 9 hour span.
 In a parallel universe, you eat all of this in a 14 hour span.
 At the end of the day, you’ll be leaner and more muscular in our universe.

 The reason why this happens isn’t quite understood.
 (Phenomenon > Phenomenology) If nothing else, it begins to debunk prevailing bodybuilder logic of muscles melting away if not fed every three hours.